GeekVisit/uproot/README.md

 * Converts to multiple formats simultaneously
 * Merges static leases from one file into another
 * Optionally sorts static leases by IP addresses
+* Optionally choose colon or dash as mac address delimiter in output
 * Validates lease to avoid import errors:
   * Validates all generated files against expected output type
   * Enforces IP range (optional)
   * Excludes unnecessary duplicates from output
   * Excludes invalid ip4 and Mac addresses from output
+  * Excludes invalid host names and optionally, hostnames that do not have a tld
 * Example input files available in source for testing

 ## Limitations

-* Mikrotik RouterOS format does not yet support hostnames for Mikrotik leases (i.e., all output `rsc` files are generated without hostnames)
+* Mikrotik RouterOS output format does not yet support hostnames (i.e., all output `rsc` files are generated without hostnames).
+This is only a limitation on generated Mikrotik outputs.
+For example, using the steps in this readme you can take your exported Mikrotik static leases file from your Mikrotik router and convert it to another non-Mikrotik format, but if you convert it or any other source to Mikrotik file format the resulting output file will not contain the hostnames.
 * Does not support ip6 leases

 ## Installing